 How Vandalism Impacts Your Car Insurance Coverage

-If you have comprehensive coverage, your vehicle is protected if you are a victim of theft or vandalism.
-In the unfortunate event that your car is stolen or broken into, here is a look at how that impacts your car insurance coverage.
+If you have comprehensive coverage, your vehicle is protected if you are a victim of theft or car vandalism.
+In the unfortunate event that your car is stolen or broken into, here is a look at how vandalism impacts your car insurance coverage.

 - Comprehensive Coverage